-The company operates 82 franchise operations and represents 28 OEMs across the Volume, Prestige and Luxury segments.
-Peter Warren operates under 7 banners consisting of Peter Warren Automotive, Frizelle Sunshine Automotive, Sydney North Shore Automotive, Mercedes-Benz North Shore, Macarthur Automotive, Penfold Motor Group and Euro Collision Centre across the Eastern Seaboard.
+Peter Warren is an Automotive Dealership group with a rich heritage that has been operating in Australia for over 60 years.
+The Company operates 82 franchise operations and represents 28 OEMs across the Volume, Prestige and Luxury segments.
+Peter Warren operates under 7 banners consisting of Peter Warren Automotive, Frizelle Sunshine Automotive, Sydney North Shore Automotive, Mercedes-Benz North Shore, Macarthur Automotive, Penfold Motor Group and Euro Collision Centre.

-Further information can be found on the Company's website www.pwah.com.au
+Further information can be found on the Company's website www.pwah.com.au/ or by contacting: